bhatia-samridhi/Amazon-Recommendation-System/README.md

 * [Python] - Language

-### Database
+### Dataset
-The database initially had 8 columns i.e, id,username,productname,profilename,rating,summary,text,time when reviewed.
-Data is preprocssed first and all the irrelevant details such as username,time,profilename are removed, only the productname and summary(review) is kept in database
+The dataset initially had 8 columns i.e, id,username,productname,profilename,rating,summary,text,time when reviewed.
+Data is preprocssed first and all the irrelevant details such as username,time,profilename are removed, only the productname and summary(review) is kept in dataset.
+Link to dataset is :  https://drive.google.com/file/d/11bRaDVvK0BbEHbo5zocM0Z3eBIMZhHtz/view?usp=drivesdk